Ultra-high harmonic conversion of a seeded free-electron laser via harmonic optical klystron: Introduction

-In this paper, we propose a novel approach to extend the photon energy coverage of a single-stage seeded FEL by combining the harmonic optical klystron with the EEHG.
-The optical klystron (OK) was originally introduced for gain control in oscillator FELs \cite{vinokurov1977maximum,dattoli2003mopa}.
-The basic scheme consists of two undulators separated by a dispersive section, which converts the beam energy modulation produced in the first undulator into a density modulation, thus enhancing the electron bunching and the radiation emission in the second undulator.
-If the resonant wavelength of the second undulator is a harmonic of that in the first one, the scheme is called harmonic optical klystron (HOK).
-Nowadays, OK is not only used in a SASE FEL to speed up the FEL process \cite{penco2015experimental,photonics4010015}, but also used in seeded FELs to relax the power requirements of the seed laser ~\cite{dunning2011design,paraskaki2021high,yan2021self}.
-HOK has recently been shown experimentally to increase the harmonic efficiency of a nominal HGHG \cite{10.1117/1.APN.2.3.036004}.
+Here, a novel approach is proposed to increase the harmonic number of a seeded FEL by combining the harmonic optical klystron with EEHG.
+Optical klystron (OK) was initially invented for controlling FEL gain in oscillators \cite{vinokurov1977maximum,dattoli2003mopa}.
+The basic scheme of OK consists of two modulators and one chicane.
+The layout is similar to HGHG, with the difference that HGHG has a radiator while OK does not.
+In the second modulator, OK enhances the electron bunching and the coherent emission.
+If the resonant wavelength of the second modulator is a harmonic of that in the first one, this scheme is called harmonic optical klystron (HOK).
+Nowadays, OK is not only used in a SASE FEL to speed up the FEL lasing process \cite{penco2015experimental,photonics4010015}, but also used in seeded FELs to relax the power requirement of the seed laser ~\cite{dunning2011design,paraskaki2021high,yan2021self,10.1117/1.APN.2.3.036004}.

-The proposed technique first operates a HOK to generate coherent micro-bunching at a low harmonic, i.e., second harmonic of the seed.
-Then uses a single-stage EEHG, which optimized at the 45th harmonic, to perform overall 90th harmonic jump.
-Compared with a single-stage EEHG with 90th harmonic conversion, the proposed technique reduces the various three-dimensional effects of beam by radiating at relatively lower harmonic of EEHG, thus extending the frequency up-conversion efficiency of EEHG.
+The proposed technique generates ultra-high harmonic radiation by combining HOK with EEHG.
+This technique first uses HOK to generate micro-bunching at a low harmonic, i.e., the second harmonic of the seed.
+Then, a single-stage EEHG, which is optimized at the forty-fifth harmonic, is used to perform the overall ninetieth harmonic jump.
+Simulations demonstrate that the proposed technique could generate soft X-ray radiation at a wavelength of 3 nm, a peak power of several gigawatts, and a pulse duration of about 15 femtoseconds when the wavelength of the seed laser is 270 nm.